redfoxofwealden/oxnead-pub-quiz/README.md

 ### Content

-use of short hand notation from MDN
+The use of short hand notation in find method of the array was copied and modified from MDN

+[array find](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find).
+Also the use of find in arrays was taken from [w3schools array find](https://www.w3schools.com/jsref/jsref_find.asp).

-use of timer from MDN.
+The use of the timer function used was taken from [w3schools](https://www.w3schools.com/js/js_timing.asp).

 ### Media